-- ~In classrooms, teachers hold class meetings, model positive peer interaction and recognition, and highlight student leaders. - ~Teachers provide social/emotional support to all students.
-They build relationships where students feel comfortable trusting the teacher with personal concerns. - ~A full-time guidance counselor who has a doctorate in psychology is utilized to improve the emotional and health awareness of our students. - ~A part-time school social worker offers home visits as needed and provides community resources for parents to assist in meeting the needs of their children. - ~Social Skills classes are taught by our Behavioral Specialist for those students in need of social/emotional support. - ~We are a center school for students with emotional and behavioral needs.
+~In classrooms, teachers hold class meetings, model positive peer interaction and recognition, and highlight student leaders.

+~Teachers provide social/emotional support to all students.
+They build relationships where students feel comfortable trusting the teacher with personal concerns.

+~A full-time guidance counselor who has a doctorate in psychology is utilized to improve the emotional and health awareness of our students.

+~A part-time school social worker (2 days/week) offers home visits as needed and provides community resources for parents to assist in meeting the needs of their children.
+She is also a licensed therapist and counsels students as the need arises.

+~Social Skills classes are taught by our Behavioral Specialist for those students in need of social/ emotional support.

+~We are a center school for students with emotional and behavioral needs.
 We provide a small classroom setting with additional personnel to decrease the student/adult ratio.

-- ~Our School Resource Officer provides support for students in crisis. - ~Student leaders are chosen to mentor others. - ~Our school nurse provides physical and emotional support for students with medical needs.
+~Our School Resource Officer provides support for students in crisis.

+~Student leaders are chosen to mentor others.

+~Our school nurse provides physical and emotional support for students with medical needs.